erick-medeiros/42sp-ft_printf/README.md

 * Manage any combination of the following flags: ’-0.’ and the field minimum width under all conversions
 * Manage all the following flags: ’# +’ (Yes, one of them is a space)

+## Extra

+* %o Prints an unsigned number in octal base
+* \* The width or precision is specified as an additional argument